SaMajerus/pig-dice/README.md

   Erase the total of built up numbers when rolls a 1

   Describe: sum();
 Test 1: It should add all the numbers in currentPoints array to totalPoints array
   Code:
-    sum(currentTotal)
+    let totalPoints = 10;
+    let currentTotal = [4, 2, 2, 6];
+    console.log(sum(currentTotal));
+  Expected Result: 24